Doctor Dolittle (TV series)

-Doctor Dolittle (also known as The Further Adventures of Dr. Dolittle) is a 1970–1971 Saturday morning animated series produced by DePatie–Freleng Enterprises in association with 20th Century Fox Television.
+Doctor Dolittle (also known as The Further Adventures of Dr. Dolittle) is a 1970–1971 American Saturday morning animated series produced by DePatie–Freleng Enterprises in association with 20th Century Fox Television.
 The series is loosely based on the books by Hugh Lofting, as well as the 1967 film of the same title which center around Doctor Dolittle, an animal doctor who has the ability to talk to animals.

 The show was created for television by David H. DePatie and Friz Freleng in association with Paul Harrison and Lennie Weinrib.
 The series was broadcast on the NBC network.
 An altered version of the song "Talk to the Animals" was heard during the opening credits.

 The series only has a DVD release in Germany from Pidax.

 Synopsis

 Doctor Dolittle travels around the world on his ship called the Flounder to help out any sick animal in need.
 He is aided in his missions by his first mate, young sailor Tommy Stubbins.
 They share the ship with its animal crew.

 Wherever Doctor Dolittle's ship was, Sub-Mar Island was never far behind.
 A disguised submarine, Sub-Mar Island is actually the stronghold of Sam Scurvy and his pirate crew.
 The pirates dress in an unusual mixture of old-fashioned pirate and gangster gear.
-The pirate crew were also a branch of the Democratic Order of Pirates International (or "DOPI" for short).
+The pirate crew were also a branch of the Democratic Organisation of Pirates International (or "DOPI" for short).
 Sam Scurvy has one goal in life: world domination.
 He believes that if he can get the secret to talking to animals from Doctor Dolittle, he will be able to raise an army of "creepy creatures" to help him take over the world.
 By using his eavesdropping device the Sneaky Snorkel, Scurvy gets wind of Doctor Dolittle's latest missions and then plots to hinder, disrupt, or even kidnap the Doctor, Tommy, or any one of his animals, in order to force him to reveal how he is capable of talking to animals.
 However, due to Doctor Dolittle's skills as well as the pirates' ineptitude, they never succeed.